DeveloperBastian/BastianPlugin/README.md

 ## Installation
 *	Check out this repository and copy the whole "Bastian" folder to \your Lyra Game\Plugins\GameFeatures\
 *	Set the default map in the project settings to "M_DemoPlane"
-*	Add the plugins: "Text 3D", "HttpBlueprint", Blueprint Stats", "Tool Palette for the Widget Editor" and "Targeting System", restart
+*	Add the plugins: "Text 3D", "HttpBlueprint", Blueprint Stats", "Tool Palette for the Widget Editor" and "Targeting System", "Python Foundation Packages", restart
 *	Open Project Settings and change "Loading Screen Widget" to your customized version - "W_BA_LoadingScreenHost" in my example
 *	Open Project Settings/GameplayTags.
 In the "Gameplay Tag List" select "Ad New Tag Source".
 Set Name = 'Plugin.ini' and Path = 'Plugins/GameFeatures/BastianPlugin/Config/Tags'
 *	Only develop and test the game as "Client"